dmbarbour/glas/docs/GlasDesign.md

 ## Programs

 Glas programs are represented by values with a standard interpretation, designed for simplicity and compositionality.
 Linking is static.
 Evaluation is eager and sequential.
 There are no variables to complicate metaprogramming.

-This design has some costs to flexibility and parallelism.

-But we aren't *stuck* with Glas programs.

-Values at any step during evaluation are whole, never containing variable holes.
 Annotations within the program can support performance, analysis, and debugging.

-A consequence of this design is that all higher-order programming must be staged, e.g. via macros or templates.
-Additionally, without either structure sharing or an explicit compression pass, program size will easily become a huge problem.
+A consequence of this design is that all higher-order programming must be staged via macros or templates.
+Additionally, if we aren't careful to maintain structure sharing, program size can literally become a huge problem.

 Glas programs use backtracking for conditional behavior.
 Effects are also backtracked.
 This design is convenient for pattern matching or parsers, and is a great fit for the transaction-machine based *Process* model.
 But it does constrain the effects API to whatever can be supported transactionally, such as reading and writing local buffers.